zeek/zeek/scripts/base/bif/bro.bif.bro.rst

    :v: The boolean vector instance.

-   :returns: True iff all elements in *v* are true.
+   :returns: True iff all elements in *v* are true or there are no elements.

    .. bro:see:: any_set